Healthy Food vs. Unhealthy Food

 Salt?!
 What's Wrong With Salt?!

 If you never added salt to anything you would live longer and be much, much healthier!
 If you limited your additional salt to say 100 grains in your hand per day (or 2.5 grams which is about a teaspoon), that's great.
 You already eat salt from most foods naturally.
+To "add" salt to anything is simply a habit.
+It takes 21 days (3 weeks) to make or break any habit.
+That means if you stop using salt, in 3 weeks you'll be ready to put it away unless you are baking.

 Celery has a high salt content.
 I'm sure you didn't know that.
 Name a food and it's most likely got "some" salt.
 That said, adding salt to your baking, cooking or especially on everything you have on your plate is horrible!
 If you are adding salt for "flavor" only, meaning, it's not added because the other ingredients need that salt to react properly in the recipe, then do not add that salt.

-If you are baking, and you know what you are baking has very specific requirements, like bread, then you must add salt to a bread recipe.
-If you don't, your bread will come out..."less than desirable".
 Much of baking is "science".
 That means there is science that has been used to prefect the recipe.
-If salt is left out of the recipe which calls for it (not just for flavor), then the recipe can really suffer in the end result.
+If salt is left out of the recipe which calls for it (and not used just for flavor), then the recipe can really suffer in the end result.

 The easiest way to know when to add salt is, look at / read through the recipe and see if the salt is used as part of the recipe, or simply for flavor.
 If you are trying to create flavor, forget salt and work with natural spices, different onion, garlic, peppers, or any other natural flavor ingredient.
+You would be amazed at what flavors you can bring out in food when you add the right spices.

 I thought you need salt in your diet